keeweb/kdbxweb/README.md

 ```

 ##### ProtectedValue
-Used for passwords and custom fields
+Used for passwords and custom fields, stored the value in memory XOR'ed
 ```javascript
 var value = new kdbxweb.ProtectedValue(xoredByted, saltBytes);
 var valueFromString = kdbxweb.ProtectedValue.fromString('str');